Hot Shelter downgrades

 Combined with reduced visibility of water wave effects on the walls, the level looks more barebones in SADX, especially in the PC version, which lacks the Gamecube’s distortion effect:

-As can be seen from above, Ice Cap did not change for the better in SADX.
-Thankfully it’s possible to revert to the original version of the level (including palettized lighting!) with mods.
+As can be seen from above, it is hard to regard Ice Cap in SADX an upgrade to the original version of the level.
+Thankfully it’s possible to revert to the original (including palettized lighting!) with mods.
 Check out this section to learn more about mods for the PC version.

 Lost World downgrades